-7.4.1 Dr. Ajantha Horadagoda Memorial Bursary
+Dr. Ajantha Horadagoda Memorial Bursary

-This bursary is available for one first year student that requires financial assistance.
-The total value of the bursary, Rs.24,000.00, will be awarded in four equal instalments during a given academic year.
+- ➤ This bursary is available for one student of Batch 2019/ 2020 who requires financial assistance. - The selected student will receive financial assistance during his/ her first academic vear. - The total value of the bursary is Rs.
+24,000/- which will be awarded in four equal instalments during the first academic year.